 But what if Joe Facebook saved the $7,875 in 2013?
 If he saved it instead of spending it on his daily cappuccinos, he could use the proceeds to pay off the tax liability on his 401(k) when he eventually retires, matching the benefit of the Roth 401(k).

 If Joe decided instead to open an investment account with that $7,875, then in 20 years with a 7% return he would potentially have $30,473 to pay that tax bill upon retirement.
-(To estimate the actual tax bill in 20 years is difficult – it requires making assumptions about your total taxable income, your state of residence, and future tax rates.)
+(This assumes no overall tax drag on this additional savings.
+To estimate the actual tax bill in 20 years is difficult; it requires making assumptions about the type of account in question, your total taxable income, future tax rates and the final liquidation strategy.)

 In short, to match the benefit of the Roth 4o1(k), you need to invest the tax savings from the traditional 401(k) to cover that growing income tax liability.